How to Check if Your Windows 11 Device is LE Audio Ready

 What Exactly IS Bluetooth LE Audio?

 The magic behind it is a new way of sending audio called the Telephony and Media Audio Profile (TMAP).
-It’s a big leap from older profiles like A2DP, making everything work smoother and smarter.
+This profile makes everything work smoother and smarter, a big leap from older ones like A2DP.

 Here are the key ingredients your Windows 11 computer needs: